The best free Power BI alternatives for small businesses in 2026 are:

 2. Choose Based on Data Sources

-- Google services: Looker Studio is the obvious choice
+- Google services: Looker Studio is a practical choice if you are already operating inside Google's stack

 - Standard databases: Metabase or Redash work well